mannabri/ionic-react-admob-example/README.md

 <string>[Why you use NSUserTracking. ex: This identifier will be used to deliver personalized ads to you.]</string>
 ```

-# 2. Banner Ad

-Let's start with a minium setup and create a regular banner at the bottom of the app.

 Add the following code snippet in the `App.tsx` file inside of the `App` function body:

 ```tsx